zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 - Use the model inside [Napari]
 - Using [czitools] package
 - Control ZEN via TCP-IP from [Napari]
+- [CZICompress], [CZIShrink] and [CZIChecker] - tools built around the CZI image format and its APIs
 - Create a simple [arivis Cloud] module to use your own code in ZEN

 ## Read, process and write CZIs using pylibCZIrw